Keiferton/CSC698NeuralNote/docs/data-models.md

 # Data Models

-SQLite tables are created on startup in `backend/src/models/database.js`.
+Tables live in Postgres (Supabase) and are managed via migrations/SQL in the service, not auto-created at runtime.

 ## users
 - `id` (TEXT, PK) — UUID.